Emahoney2/Unit-Testing-Bank-Simulation/README.md

 *Added Bank simulation skeleton files.

-*Re-formatted the groups README file for better organizational use.
+*Re-formatted the groups README.md file for better organizational use.

 __________________________________________________________________________________